rachelplusplus/image-encoder-comparison/README.md

 ## Requirements

 This script currently only works on Linux.

-To run the `encode.py` and `plot_*.py` scripts, you will need to have `scipy` and `matplotlib` installed.
-You will also of course need to install whichever encoders you want to compare.

-To run the `generate_plots.sh` script, you will also need:
-* A copy of tinyavif, version 1.1, checked out adjacent to this repository
+It has been developed and tested primarily under Arch Linux.

+You will need to install the following via your package manager:
-* JPEGli and JPEG-XL versions 0.11.1
+* Python3, with `scipy` and `matplotlib`
-* libaom version 3.12.1
-* SVT-AV1 version 3.0.2
-* SVT-AV1-PSY version 3.0.2 - note that this cannot be installed simultaneously with
+* `libavif`, which should automatically pull in all of the major AV1 encoders (libaom, SVT-AV1, rav1e)

+Then run `prepare-environment.py` to compile a couple of extra dependencies (tinyavif and the libjxl dev tools).
+By default, this builds the tools under `build/` in whatever directory you run the script from, but that can be overridden using the `--build-root` argument.

-  regular SVT-AV1.
-Please see below for details.
+Finally, see below for instructions on SVT-AV1-HDR
-* rav1e version 0.7.1
-* libavif version 1.3.0
-* Copies of all of the relevant input files (see below)

 ## Reproducing the blog posts